Port-au-Prince: Crime

-A 2012 independent study found that the murder rate in the capital Port-au-Prince was 60.9 murders per 100,000 residents in February 2012.
+A 2012 independent study found that the murder rate in Port-au-Prince was 60.9 murders per 100,000 residents in February 2012.
 In the 22 months after the end of the President Aristide era in 2004, the murder rate for Port-au-Prince reached a high of 219 murders per 100,000 residents per year.

 High-crime zones in the Port-au-Prince area include Croix-des-Bouquets, Cité Soleil, Carrefour, Bel Air, Martissant, the port road (Boulevard La Saline), urban route Nationale 1, the airport road (Boulevard Toussaint-Louverture) and its adjoining connectors to the New ("American") Road via Route Nationale 1.
 This latter area in particular has been the scene of numerous robberies, carjackings, and murders.

 In the Bel Air neighborhood of Port-au-Prince, the murder rate reached 50 murders per 100,000 residents at the end of 2011, up from 19 murders per 100,000 residents in 2010.

+Lola Castro, Regional Director of the UN World Food Programme, described Port-au-Prince as "one of the most dangerous places in the world to be a woman."

 Transportation

 Roads

 All of the major transportation systems in Haiti are located near or run through the capital.
 The northern highway, Route Nationale #1 (National Highway One), originates in Port-au-Prince.
-The southern highway, Route Nationale #2 also runs through Port-au-Prince.
+The southern highway, Route Nationale #2, also runs through Port-au-Prince.
 Maintenance for these roads lapsed after the 1991 coup, prompting the World Bank to lend US$50 million designated for road repairs.
 The project was canceled in January 1999, however, after auditors revealed corruption.
-A third major highway, the Haitian Route Nationale #3, connects Port-au-Prince to the central plateau; however, due to its poor condition, it sees limited use.
+A third major highway, the Route Nationale #3, was built in successive sections up to the late 2010s, receiving support from the European Union.
+It connects Port-au-Prince to the central plateau and Cap-Haïtien.
+As of 2020, this highway was described as highly used, but also as a focal point of armed robberies.